harrys522/Nix-Searcher/README.md

 ### Positional Arguments

-- `package`: The name of the package to search for.
+- `search_term`: The name of the term to search for.

 ### Options

 - `-h, --help`: Show help message and exit.
+- `--packages`: Show hits for packages.
+- `--options`: Show hits for module options.
 - `--size SIZE`: Number of results to return.
 - `--begin BEGIN`: Starting position of results.
 - `--channel CHANNEL`: NixOS channel to search in.